FR

 2,500sq ft

-• Cardio along a wall or near windows
+• cardio placed along a wall or near windows

-• One or two visually impactful pieces — a custom rig or multi‑station
+• one or two visually impactful pieces, such as a custom rig or multi-station

 Full-service